-- The appeal hearing will begin with a Representative of the Admission Authority (School) explaining the reasons why your child cannot be admitted to the School. - The Panel then has the opportunity to question the School Representative and will invite you to do the same.
-If you have any questions regarding the School's case this is the time to address them. - You then put forward your case. - The Panel then has the opportunity to question you and will invite the School's representative to do the same. - Both parties are invited to sum up. - You and the School's representative(s) will then be asked to leave the Zoom hearing.
+- The appeal hearing will begin with the Admission Authority's representative explaining the reasons why your child cannot be admitted to the school. - The Panel then has the opportunity to question the school representative and will invite you to do the same.
+If you have any questions regarding the school's case this is the time to address them. - You then put forward your case. - The Panel then has the opportunity to question you and will invite the Admission Authority's representative to do the same. - Both parties are invited to sum up. - You and the Admission Authority's representative will then be asked to leave the room.
 This is the end of your participation in the appeal hearing.
-You are now free to leave. - The Clerk remains with the Panel whilst they make their decision. - You are not told the outcome of your appeal on the day.
+You are now free to leave. - The Clerk remains with the Panel whilst they then make their decision. - You are not told the outcome of your appeal on the day.